-- Cancellations/ withdraw of the article will be considered only if the request is made before publication of the issue.
-However, the cancellation/ withdraw request will not be entertained if the issue has been published except some genuine reasons.
+- Cancellations/ withdraw of article will be considered only if the request is made before publication of issue.
+However, the cancellation/ withdraw request will not be entertained if the issue have been published except some genuine reasons.

-- There is no transfer of authorship after the publication of the article.
+- There is no transfer of authorship after publication of article.

-- Authors note that there is no refund policy of article processing charge (APC)/ publication charge if authors withdraw the article after paying APC except some special circumstances.
+- Authors note that there is no refund policy of article processing charge (APC)/ publication charge, if authors withdraw article after paying APC except some special circumstances.

 - Scholar Science Journals have right to reject/ accept article at any stage of article status.